j4l13n/ussd/README.md

 ```
 ./ngrok http 8000
 ```
-use the given link as your callback url
+use the given link as your callback url in Africa's talking system